kjellr/photocopier/readme.txt

 = Are there any known issues? =

-It doesn't play great with Image block captions at the moment.
+- It doesn't play great with Image block captions at the moment.
 The overlay pattern sometimes shows up behind it.
+- The warped styles cut off the resize drag handles.

+= Can I contribute to this plugin? =

+- Of course!
+It's open source.
+Visit the [GitHub repository](https://github.com/kjellr/photocopier) to browse the code or submit ideas.

 == Changelog ==
+= 1.2 =
+* Adds an experimental "Warped" block style.
+* Improved rendering of the pattern on different screen resolutions.

 = 1.1 =
 * Improved Pattern
 * Fix the way the pattern maps to the image.